BuonHobo/tesi-triennale/Content/The experiment.md

 In the different variations, there is a varying amount of shared tasks between the human and the robot.
 There are variations where 0 tasks are shared and both the human and the robot have been allocated 3 cubes of each kind.
 This is the lowest decision freedom that the planner had to work with, we went from 0 up to 6, in steps of 2.

 For each of the variations with different amounts of shared cubes, there are 2 cases: one where the human is experienced and one where the human is unexperienced.
-This will allow us to see how the planners react to every combination of parameters.
+This allows us to see how the planners react to every combination of parameters.

 There are 2 expertise values and 4 shared amounts, so there are 8 plan variations.
 Each of the 4 tested strategies will run 5 times per variation, for a total of 160 runs.